Jamaica Last Minute Cruise Deals (2023): Last Minute Cruises to Jamaica - Cruise Critic

-Popular Jamaica cruises often sail to Cozumel, Montego Bay, Fort Lauderdale (Port Everglades), Belize City and Colon (Cristobal) during their cruise itinerary.
+Popular Jamaica cruises often sail to Aruba, Fort Lauderdale (Port Everglades), Colon (Cristobal), Cartagena (Colombia) and Falmouth during their cruise itinerary.
 Jamaica cruises could leave from Fort Lauderdale, Florida and the East Coast.
 Most commonly, Jamaica cruises sail for 10-14 Days days.

 Sail to the destination of your dreams from the departure port that works best for you.
 Enjoy cruise perks all for one affordable price.
 Similar to a traditional all inclusive vacation, food and entertainment on board is included in your cruise fare.
 Most cruise lines also offer a special and affordable drink package for your trip.
 Different from an all inclusive resort, you wake up at a new port throughout your vacation rather than the same scenery.